How to save money in Switzerland: Priceless insider tips

 If you don’t want to consume anything, go to McDonalds or a Coop or Migros self-service restaurant, where nobody will hassle you.
 You will also find free washrooms in shopping centres and big supermarkets.

-Will you go broke in Switzerland quiz
+Will you go broke in Switzerland quizview quiz statistics

 Save on accommodation